mattermost/docs/source/install/installing-team-edition-helm-chart.rst

 The next part of the process is setting up the GitLab SSO integration.

-To create the OAuth application to allow Mattermost to use GitLab as the authentication provider, please follow the instructions `here </onboard/sso-gitlab.html>`__.
+To create the OAuth application to allow Mattermost to use GitLab as the authentication provider, please follow the instructions :doc:`here </onboard/sso-gitlab>`.

 Please take note of the ``Application ID``, ``Application Secret Key``, ``User API Endpoint``, ``Auth Endpoint`` and ``Token Endpoint`` settings, as these values will be used later.